rootspyro/Neovim_Config/README.md

 mv Hack\ Regular\ Nerd\ Font\ Complete.ttf ~/.local/share/fonts/
 ```

 And that's it.
-Your Neovim setup is ready.
+Your Neovim setup is ready. :tada:

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.